Envisics raises $50 million to bring AR holographic displays to car windshields

 Envisics isn’t alone in its endeavor to bring AR HUDs to millions of cars around the globe.
 Swiss startup WayRay is working on similar holographic technology for vehicles, and back in 2018 the Zurich-based company raised $80 million from Porsche, Hyundai, and Alibaba, among others.

 Mercedes-Benz also recently announced that it would be the first automaker to feature AR HUD technology in a production vehicle, starting with the 2021 S-Class.
-This signals what could be the start of a major revolution in the deployment of AR-enabled HUD technology in the mainstream.
+This signals what could be the start of a major revolution in the deployment of AR-enabled HUD technology.

 Ready for the next level of displays?
 The augmented reality head-up display (AR-HUD) of the new #SClass provides loads of #augmentedreality content for #drivingassistance systems and navigation information. #MercedesBenz #MBUX pic.twitter.com/LwGqGJvRjB